codefresh-io/k8s-blue-green-deployment/README.md

 # Kubernetes blue green deployments

-This repository holds a bash script that allows you to perform blue/green deployments on a Kubernetes cluster
+This repository holds a bash script that allows you to perform blue/green deployments on a Kubernetes cluster.

 ## Description

 The script expects you to have an existing deployment and service on your K8s cluster.
-Once you run it it
+It does the following:

 1. Finds the current deployment (by looking at the selector of the service)
 1. Copies the old deployment to a new one changing the Docker image to the new version
 1. Applies the new deployment on the cluster.
 At this point both deployments co-exist
 1. Waits for a configurable amount of seconds
 1. Checks the health of the new pods.
-If there are restarts, it considers the new deploymenet unhealthy.
+If there are restarts, it considers the new deployment unhealthy.
 In that case it removes it and the cluster is unaffected by the deployment
 1. If the health is ok it swiches the service to point to the new deployment
 1. It removes the old deployment

-Of course during the wait period where both deployments are active, you are free to run your own additional checks or integration tests to see if the new deployment is ok.
+Of course during the wait period when both deployments are active, you are free to run your own additional checks or integration tests to see if the new deployment is ok.

 ## How to use the script on its own

-The script needs one environment variable called `KUBE_CONTEXT` that selects the K8s that will be used (if you have more than one)
+The script needs one environment variable called `KUBE_CONTEXT` that selects the K8s cluster that will be used (if you have more than one)

 The rest of the parameters are provided as command line arguments